Albert Périlhou: Biography

 Born in Daumazan-sur-Arize on 2 April 1846, he was the only son of Jean-Justin Périlhou (born 1820 in Laroque-d'Olmes), an organist in Pézenas, and couturière Marie-Jeanne Balbine Carrière (born 1827 in Daumazan-sur-Arize) and received further instruction as an organist under Camille Saint-Saëns at the Niedermeyer school.

 After some time passed in which he became an organist and a piano teacher in Saint-Étienne, he became professor of piano at the Conservatoire de Lyon (1883).
 He later moved to Paris in 1888 as an artistic advisor of maison Erard, he became organist of Saint-Séverin (1889) at the new instrument rebuilt by John Abbey, and then auditioned for and was granted the position of titular organist of Saint-Eustache in 1905, resigned the following year.
 In 1910 he was named director of the Niedermeyer school.

 Périlhou was a prolific composer who wrote a large body of music for piano, organ, orchestra and voice.
 He retired in 1914 to Tain-l'Hermitage, where he died at the age of 90 on 28 August 1936.
 Probably following the example of his teacher and friend Saint-Saëns, he lived for some time in Algeria.

 His wife Jeanne Petit (born 4 February 1858 in Sens), who he married on 8 July 1879 in her hometown, died on 1 September in Tournon-sur-Rhône in the year following his death.
 They had a son, Louis.

 Périlhou and his wife are buried in Peaugres.

 Works

 Louis Vierne called him "a composer of the 18th century".
 Recognised as a great improviser, he strove for the colors of the instrument's tone more than tricks of the genre.
 He preferred delicacy and accessibility over esoteric classical styles.

-"Distingués" and refined, his works can fit in concert settings as well as in Liturgy.
-His music is airy without stretching the artistry required, and his legacy is one of elegance, culture, and strength.
+His work stretches across different artistries, allowing for flexible inclusion in different scenarios.